-On June 18, 2021, the Company entered into warrant exercise inducement offer letters ("June 2021 Inducement Transaction") with certain holders of warrants issued in the January 2021 Inducement Transaction discussed above (the "January 2021 Inducement Warrants") (collectively, the "June 2021 Exercising Holders") pursuant to which such holders agreed to exercise for cash their January 2021 Inducement Warrants to purchase 6,117,509 shares of the Company's common stock in exchange for the Company's agreement to issue new warrants (the "June 2021 Inducement Warrants") on substantially the same terms as the January 2021 Inducement Warrants, except as set forth in the following sentence, to purchase up to 1,529,379 shares of the Company's common stock, which is equal to 25% of the number of shares of the Company's common stock issued upon exercise of the January 2021 Inducement Warrants.
-The purchase price of the June 2021 Inducement Warrants was \$0.125 per share underlying each June 2021 Inducement Warrant, and the June 2021 Inducement Warrants by the June 2021 Exercising Holders and the sale of the June 2021 Inducement Warrants by the June 2021 Exercising Holders and the sale of the June 2021 Inducement Warrants by the June 2021 Exercising Holders and paid Roth a fee equal to 6% of gross proceeds from the exercise of the January 2021 Inducement Warrants by the June 2021 Exercising Holders and the sale of the June 2021 Inducement Warrants.
+On June 18, 2021, the Company entered into warrant exercise inducement offer letters ("June 2021 Inducement Transaction") with certain holders of warrants issued in the January 2021 Inducement Transaction discussed above (the "January 2021 Inducement Warrants") (collectively, the "June 2021 Exercising Holders") pursuant to which such holders agreed to exercise for cash their January 2021 Inducement Warrants to purchase 6,117,509 shares of the Company's common stock in exchange for the Company's agreement to issue new warrants (the "June 2021 Inducement Warrants") on substantially the same terms as the January 2021 Inducement Warrants, except as set forth in the following sentence, to purchase up to 1,529,379 shares of the Company's common stock, which is equal to 25% of the number of shares of the Company's common stock issued upon exercise of the January 2021 Inducement Warrants was \$0.125 per share underlying each June 2021 Inducement Warrant, and the June 2021 Inducement Warrants have an exercise price of \$16.50 per share.
+The Company received aggregate gross proceeds of approximately \$39.1 million from the exercise of the January 2021 Inducement Warrants by the June 2021 Exercising Holders and the sale of the June 2021 Inducement Warrants.
+The Company engaged Roth as its exclusive placement agent in connection with these transactions and paid Roth a fee equal to 6% of gross proceeds from the exercise of the January 2021 Inducement Warrants by the June 2021 Exercising Holders and the sale of the June 2021 Inducement Warrants.
 As a result of this transaction the anti-dilution provisions contained with the Deerfield Warrant were triggered and the exercise price of the Deerfield Warrant was reduced from \$46.25 per share to \$38.34 per share.